quarter-on-causality/quarter-on-causality.github.io/_pages/home_seme.md

   <div class="col-xs-12">
     <p>The study week offers the following benefits:</p>
     <ul>
-      <li>You are challenged by problems from the real world and get a flavor of what is important outside academia</li>
+      <li>You will get a flavor of what is crucial outside academia by facing real-world problems.</li>
-      <li>You get in contact with potential employers, both during group work as in several networking opportunities offered during the study week</li>
+      <li>You will discuss with potential employers during group work and the networking opportunities proposed during the study week.</li>
-      <li>You experience working in and as a team, which is very different compared to working on your research topic as an individual</li>
+      <li>You will experience working in and as a team, which is very different compared to working on your research topic as an individual.</li>
-      <li>By working in a team, you further develop interpersonal and communication skills</li>
+      <li>By working in a group, you further develop interpersonal and communication skills.</li>
-      <li>By meeting and discussing with fellow researchers, new research ideas and collaborations may arise</li>
+      <li>New research ideas and collaborations may arise by meeting and discussing with fellow researchers.</li>
     </ul>
   </div>
 </div>